raul-izquierdo/english/sources/vocabulary/The Individual/Human Body and Health.$.md

 dañar/perjudicar
     = to harm <sobdy>
-    ?
-Dañar/perjudicar : `I don't want to harm anyone`
-        - Perjudicar
     = to do harm to <sbody> (f)
     ?
-Dañar/perjudicar (formal) : `I don't want to do harm to anyone` ?
+No quiero perjudicar a nadie : `I don't want to do harm to anyone` ?
 Sus intenciones eran buenas, pero sus acciones acabaron haciendo más daño que bien : `His intentions were good, but his actions ended up doing more harm than good`

 dañar objetos
     = to damage (a objetos)
+    = to do damage to (f)
     ?
-Dañar objetos : `I don't want to damage the environment` = to do damage to (f)
-    ?
-Dañar objetos (formal) : `I don't want to do damage to the environment`
+No quiero dañar el medio ambiente : `I don't want to damage the environment`

 traumático
     = traumatic (no traumaticAL)